webpy/webpy.github.com/install_macosx.md

 12. Hardening PostgreSQL

-    Anytime you install a database, you need to set certain passwords.
-If you keep the db open, it's a huge security risk.

     During most of these steps, we shell into root.
 Be careful or your could break something.

         cd /Users/Shared/PostgreSQL/